PradeepMedagiri/ML-code-test/README.md

   - Program creates file named "sample_2.json", as final output.
 - Task 3:
   - Documented in detail and converted to pdf document.

+Note: This README file is created on my own github account and submitted (after downloading it)